mobile app bar

 Tom Brady and Jayden Daniels

-After weeks of hype and smack talk between the seven-time Super Bowl champion, Tom Brady, and the internet persona that is Logan Paul, the former New England Patriot is now promising to deliver that much more once things actually kick off at the 2026 Fanatics Flag Football Classic on Saturday afternoon in Los Angeles, California.
-So despite the extracurricular nature of the event itself, fans can rest assured that Brady and the rest of his team will be playing to win.
+After weeks of hype and smack talk between Tom Brady and Logan Paul, the football legend is now promising to deliver that much more once things kick off at the 2026 Fanatics Flag Football Classic in Los Angeles on Saturday afternoon.
+If the verbal joust is any indication, fans can rest assured that Brady and the rest of his team will be playing to win at the event.

 Fanatics may be marketing this as a casual event for fans more so than anything else, but that doesn’t necessarily mean that Brady will be approaching it with a casual attitude.
-In noting that he’s linked up with both Gronkowski and Odell Beckham Jr., he suggested that he’s as confident in his preparation as ever, and that this will be the perfect venue for him to fan those competitive flames of his.
+By mentioning that he has linked up with both Gronkowski and Odell Beckham Jr., he suggested that he’s as confident in his preparation as ever.

-I love the competitive fire of still being out there,” he mentioned.
+I love the competitive fire of still being out there,” added Brady.
 “Now I get to be back out there on the field doing my thing.
 It should be a lot of fun.”

 About the author